Oxfordshire Domestic Abuse Helpline - 0800 731 0055

 One in 10 lives are being affected by domestic abuse, if that includes you or someone you know, get help and support by visiting reducingtherisk.org.uk

 Professionals and young people

-All professionals who become aware of a young person experiencing or perpetrating domestic abuse within a relationship have a responsibility to carry out the Young Person Domestic Abuse Safeguarding Pathway for Oxfordshire (pdf format, 332Kb).
+All professionals who become aware of a young person experiencing or perpetrating domestic abuse within a relationship have a responsibility to follow the Domestic Abuse Pathway for Young People (pdf format, 332Kb).
 It concerns children and young people up to 18, or 25 for some care leavers.

 Review of our services